RBS doubts Santander reason for scrapping $2.7 billion deal

-TOKYO Royal Bank of Scotland Chairman Philip Hampton cast doubt on Saturday on the official reason given by Santander for its surprising decision on Friday to pull out of a 1.65 billion pound deal to buy 316 of the British bank's branches.
+TOKYO Royal Bank of Scotland (RBS.L) Chairman Philip Hampton cast doubt on Saturday on the official reason given by Santander (SAN.MC) for its surprising decision on Friday to pull out of a 1.65 billion pound ($2.65 billion) deal to buy 316 of the British bank's branches.

 Spanish bank Santander has said that more than two years after the deal was struck, it was proving too difficult to carve out the RBS branches from their parent company, and that it was not prepared to wait longer.